Skip to main content

 How to work a Single Crochet (SC)

 When turning your work to add another row and you can add as may as you like be creative.
-You will chain 1, turn and work one single across the top of previous row, until the end making sure you place last single or stitch of that row into your turning chain.
+You will chain (ch) 1, turn and work one single crochet (sc) across the top of previous row, until the end making sure you place last single or stitch of that row into your turning chain.
 This can be hard to get a stitch in there but without doing this your work will not be straight up the side.

 Keep track of your stitches by counting them every few rows or every row, doing this will insure that you keep the same number of stitches as your first row.
-Unless the pattern tells you to decrease you will have the same number as the first row every time.
+Unless the pattern tells you to decrease or increase otherwise you will have the same number as the first row every time.

 Okay just to recap how to work a single crochet stitch (sc)